Get on the ladder: engineering

 Internships during your degree

 If you plan to study engineering at university, look out for degree programmes that have an internship or year in industry built in.
-You’ll learn valuable skills, build your experience, and if you impress your employer, they might even offer you a job after you graduate!
+You’ll learn valuable skills, build your experience, make valuable contacts in the industry.

 Apprenticeships

 If you’re certain that you want a career in this industry, consider doing an apprenticeship.
-There are usually a range of paid apprenticeships across different areas of engineering giving you experience, a qualification, and lots of great contacts!
-Use Unifrog’s Apprenticeships tool to begin your search.
+There are usually a range of paid apprenticeships across different areas of engineering giving you experience, a qualification, and lots of great contacts.
+Use Unifrog’s Apprenticeships tool to search for engineering apprenticeship opportunities.